 If a visitor is approved by an administrator to be on campus, the visitor is required to sign in and out at the front office.
-The visitor may be required to have their temperature checked prior to entering school or facilities.
 Once signed in, the school secretary will call the classroom and announce the arrival.
 Be sure to sign out when leaving campus.